 Vice Provost for Equity and Inclusion & Chief Diversity Officer

 Dr. Robert Sellers is the Vice Provost for Equity and Inclusion, Chief Diversity Officer, and the Charles D. Moody Collegiate Professor of Psychology and Education.
 As Vice Provost for Equity and Inclusion & Chief Diversity Officer, Dr. Sellers works with the provost and executive vice president for academic affairs on matters related to diversity at the university as well as a broad range of academic issues including the budget, faculty tenure and promotions, and student enrollment.
-He oversees operations of five central administrative units.
+He oversees operations of three central administrative units.

 A native of Cincinnati, Ohio, Dr. Sellers attended Howard University where he earned All-America honors in football.
 After graduating cum laude with a bachelor’s of science degree in psychology in 1985, he went on to earn a Ph.D. in personality psychology from the University of Michigan in 1990.
 Following his graduate work, Dr. Sellers served as an Assistant and an Associate professor in the Department of Psychology at the University of Virginia.
 In 1997, Dr. Sellers returned to the University of Michigan to continue his research and teaching efforts.
 He served four years as the Associate Chair of the Department of Psychology at the University of Michigan before serving as Department Chair from 2011-2014.